isenberg/smugmugtools/readme.md

 * album names
 * album privacy setting (private, unlisted, public)

-The followig is lost during the transfer:
+The following is lost during the transfer:
 * the selection of a album title photo
+* modifications to the geolocation which have been added on the Google album

 If a folder name is given as option, that folder will be set to unlisted so you can preview the created albums before moving them to the root folder or changing the pricay setting of that new folder.

 An option exists to store all photos in a local directory, including the image description as .txt file.

-Optinally, an external script can be applied on each image to apply some processing like adding a watermark.
+Optionally, an external script can be applied on each image to apply some processing like adding a watermark.
 See included sample script ```watermark```.

 By default it excludes the following automatically created Google+ albums:
 * Auto Backups